YevheniiIvanov/React-Redux_Form/README.md

-First of all, download the whole project "FORM" from "https://github.com/YevheniiIvanov/React-Redux_Form", then set up all dependencies from the file "package.json" and run command 'git install'.
+First of all, download the whole project "FORM" from "https://github.com/YevheniiIvanov/React-Redux_Form", then set up all dependencies from the file "package.json" and run command 'npm install'.

 In the project directory, you can run `npm start` to launch the app in the development mode.